Oak Creek, Wisconsin: Economy

 Midwest Airlines's headquarters were located in Oak Creek.
 In January 2010 Republic Airways, the parent company of Midwest, announced that it would move all Republic executives, including Midwest Airlines executives, to Indianapolis, Indiana.

-Mining equipment manufacturer Bucyrus International announced June 22, 2010 that it would move headquarters personnel from South Milwaukee to Midwest Airlines' former headquarters space in Oak Creek.
+Mining equipment manufacturer Bucyrus International announced June 22, 2010, that it would move headquarters personnel from South Milwaukee to Midwest Airlines' former headquarters space in Oak Creek.
 Senior management and other personnel would be moving to the new location making room for additional employees at its South Milwaukee facility.
 Caterpillar Inc. intends to locate the Caterpillar Mining world headquarters there after its acquisition of Bucyrus International.

 The Oak Creek Power Plant is in Oak Creek.
-The city also hosts a number of small companies, with interests ranging from engineering to agriculture, including the locally-famous Black Bear Bottling plant.
+The city also hosts a number of small companies, with interests ranging from engineering to agriculture.

-The American Society of Anesthesia Technologists & Technicians is also based in Oak Creek.

 In May 2018, the first IKEA in Wisconsin opened its doors in Oak Creek.
 It is a 290,000-square foot site located directly off of I-94.